alexandernicolebravo/Barangay-Submission-and-Report-System/PROJECT_OVERVIEW.md

 ## 🏛️ Project Overview

-The **Barangay Submission and Report System** is a comprehensive web-based platform developed for the Department of the Interior and Local Government (DILG) to streamline report submission and management processes for barangays across the Philippines.
-This system facilitates efficient communication between barangay officials, cluster facilitators, and DILG administrators through a centralized digital platform.
+The **Barangay Submission and Report System** is a comprehensive web-based platform developed for the Department of the Interior and Local Government (DILG) to streamline report submission and management processes for all 61 barangays in Bacolod City, Philippines.
+This system facilitates efficient communication between barangay officials, cluster facilitators, and DILG administrators through a centralized digital platform specifically designed for Bacolod City's local government operations.

 ### 🎯 Project Mission
-To digitize and modernize the traditional paper-based reporting system, enabling real-time monitoring, efficient data management, and improved transparency in local government operations.
+To digitize and modernize the traditional paper-based reporting system for all 61 barangays in Bacolod City, enabling real-time monitoring, efficient data management, and improved transparency in local government operations.

 ---